santhoshmeda/iot-310/week1/lab1/lab1.md

 # RPi, SenseHAT, and MQTT Revisited

-This lab is to get us back up to a stable point with our RPi and make sure everyone is on the same page.
+This lab is to get us collectively back to a stable point with our RPis and make sure everyone is on the same page.
 All version, libs, etc are running smoothly.
-We will run through some previous labs to get us up and running, these files have been edited to focus only on their specific use case.
+We will run through some previous labs to get us up and running, these files have been modified to fit the Course 3 theme and focus only on their specific use case.

 Some files require system `python` dependencies:
 - `mqtt` library can be found at the [Paho MQTT site](https://pypi.python.org/pypi/paho-mqtt/1.1#installation).